 There is nothing for you to do in this step – we have just wanted to show the completed black and white drawing of Santa.

-We like this bit more than the simple outline in step 15 above.
-You might prefer the cleaner drawing, if it is your choice.
+We like this bit more than the simple outline in step 6 above.
+But if you prefer the cleaner drawing, you have a choice.

 We like to finish our drawing in colour, so here it is.
 The red and white colours for Santa are kind of given – if you would give your Santa a green coat, he would become an elf, rather than Santa.
 So: the hat, coat and pants are a nice, bright red – no choice there.